Azure/data-api-builder/samples/books/README.md

 Create a new Hawaii configuration file starting from the `hawaii-config.template.json` provided in the root folder.
 Make a copy of that file and name it `my-book.json`.

 Alternatively you can create a new Hawaii configuration file using Hawaii CLI.
-To install the Hawaii CLI read the instructions here: [TDB].
+To install the Hawaii CLI read the instructions here:

 ```sh
 hawaii init --name my-books --host-mode development --database-type mssql --connection-string "Server=;Database=;User ID=;Password=;TrustServerCertificate=true"